France–Saudi Arabia relations: State visits

 An official visit in May 2015 by French president François Hollande was particularly historic as he met Custodian of the Two Holy Mosques King Salman, Crown Prince Mohammed bin Nayef and Deputy Crown Prince Mohammed bin Salman and he was the guest of honor at the Gulf Cooperation Council summit, and in March 2015 Crown Prince Mohamed bin Nayef, deputy premier and interior minister visited France, where he received the Legion of Honor, the highest honor in France whose recipients are designated by the French president.

 In 2015, French President Francois Hollande was invited by Saudi Arabia to address a Gulf Cooperation Council summit in Saudi Arabia, a role not often given to a foreign head of state.

 On 6 March 2016, A joint communiqué was signed between Saudi Arabia and France at the end of the official visit to Paris of Crown Prince Mohammed bin Naif.

 In May 2016, a delegation of the Saudi French Parliamentary Friendship Committee of the Shura Council had a meeting with French Foreign Minister Jean-Marc Ayrault at the French Foreign Ministry in Paris.

 On 4 December 2021, French President Emmanuel Macron ended a short tour of Gulf states by meeting Crown Prince Mohammed bin Salman in Jeddah.

+On 19 March 2025, French President Emmanuel Macron met with Saudi Crown Prince Mohammed bin Salman in Riyadh, where they condemned the resumption of Israeli strikes on Gaza and emphasized the need for a ceasefire.
+They announced plans to co-chair a conference on a two-state solution.
+Macron also welcomed Saudi Arabia’s Jeddah initiative, which facilitated Ukraine peace talks.
+The leaders further discussed Syria and Lebanon, reaffirming their commitment to Lebanese sovereignty and a stable Syrian transition.